maurice/yay-machine/docs/articles/why-yay-machine.md

 Why do we need another state-machine library?

-Here at yay-machine HQ, [we ❤️ state machines](./why-state-machines.md) and think they suit a wide variety of domains, and want to see them used in more TypeScript code.
+Here at **yay-machine** HQ, [we ❤️ state machines](./why-state-machines.md) and think they suit a wide variety of domains, and want to see them used in more TypeScript code.

-While there are already other well established state-machine libraries, are quite what we want.
+While there are already other well established state-machine libraries, none are quite what we want.

 ## Too little

 Some other state machine libraries are too simplistic.
 For example they might lack state-data, side-effects, conditional transitions or immediate transitions.

-This limits their ability to model many real-world use cases.
+This makes it harder or impossible to model many real-world use cases.

-Or else it moves the burden to implement such features to the user of the library but this may be impossible in some cases.
+Or else it moves the burden to implement such features to user-land.
+For some missing features it may be a blocker.
 Eg, a machine’s logical “current state” and any associated data should be updated atomically but if they are managed in different places at different times that’s asking for synchronization headaches and race issues.

 Sometimes it's the TypeScript types that are insufficient.
 Eg the state-names might just be `string`s that we can't trust and force us to cast (rather than the exact names we define in our own code), or the fact that you are forced to share a single associated state-data type (aka "context") across all states.